 Colour picking can be an important step.
 If you choose the wrong colour, everything can look dirty.
 Or even worse: you need to clean it every day, because you will see every little detail.
 If you choose the right colour, it can sparkle up your hallway!
 We choose a beige colour.
 Want to have advice on the colour?
 Or a private paint workshop?
 Book your online introductory meeting, by clicking here.

 Planning to paint stairs will take some thinking.
 We started with cleaning and sanding the day before we started painting.
 Being creative, we just slept one night in our living room.
 So the next day we just could finish it off.
 Normally, water based paint needs around 6 hours to dry, before you can walk on it on your socks.
 Sometimes people say you just need to skip every second step of the stairs, but it doubles the amount of work.
 So that was not our choice.

 Other possibilities rather than painting a wooden stair

 Of course, there are other possibilities of protecting your wooden stairs.
 Glueing carpet on the staircases, covering it with laminate flooring and doing nothing at all is also an option.

 Paint a wooden stair in 14 steps

 Painting two stairs yourself will cost around €300.00 of good quality material.
 Also, it cost around 25-30 hours to paint the stairs yourself.
 The cost of a professional painter will be around €1.600,00.
 If you have painted before, this would likely be a chore that you can do yourself.
 If you never painted before, start with something less difficult to paint, like walls, door cases etc.

 Your situation can be different from ours.
-If you want to have a personal advice, don’t hesitate to contact us.
+If you want to have a personal advice, please send a message by clicking this link.

 Shopping list for 2 stairs: